Xunnamius/babel-plugin-transform-default-named-imports/README.md

 #### Monorepo Support

+If you're running this babel plugin within a monorepo, consider using the `monorepo: true` option.
+This enables the
+[`root mode`](https://github.com/Xunnamius/webpack-node-module-types#monorepo-support)
-If you're running this babel plugin within a monorepo, consider using the [`root mode`](https://github.com/Xunnamius/webpack-node-module-types#monorepo-support) functionality of the underlying `webpack-node-module-types` package.
-This will ensure `node_module` directories in parent directories are detected and errors are prevented when `node_modules` is not found locally, as is often the case with sub-packages in monorepos.
+functionality of the underlying `webpack-node-module-types` package, ensuring a `node_module` directory in some parent directory is detected.
+Additionally, errors are prevented when `node_modules` is not found in the current working directory, as is often the case with sub-packages in monorepos.

-For example:
+Example:

 ```typescript
 const { determineModuleTypes } = require('webpack-node-module-types/sync');